e-ramos/GMM/README.md

-﻿# EECS 738 Project 1: Distribution Fitting
+﻿# Exploration in Distribution Fitting
 By Alex Ramos

 # Files